reggie-db/invoice-ui/README.md

 # Invoice Search UI

-Invoice Search UI is a Dash web application for browsing hardware invoices by invoice number, PO, customer, or item details.
+Invoice Search UI is a Reflex web application for browsing hardware invoices by invoice number, PO, customer, or item details.
 It features a card-based design, infinite scroll, and can source data from bundled demo invoices or a live Spark-backed service.

 ## Features

 - Rich invoice cards with seller/buyer/ship-to summaries, line-item breakdowns, and serial number badges
 - Search filtering across invoice metadata, company names, part numbers, and serial numbers
 - Infinite scrolling with lazy loading for large datasets
-- Shareable search queries via URL fragments
+- AI-powered search via Genie (when configured)
-- PDF download functionality for invoices
 - Swappable data services supporting demo or production backends

 ## Requirements